Marc-MASSE/Mediscreen/patientReport/README.md

-# PatienNote
+# PatienReport

-PatientNote is an API for managing the personal notes of a group of patients.
+PatientReport is an API that calculates a patient's risk of having diabetes based on age, gender, and terms used in their doctor's notes.

 It communicate with Patientui API.

-PatientNote use MongoDB data base.
+PatientNote use MySQL data base that contains trigger terms to look for in the doctor's notes.

 ### Prerequisites